-A white shirt blouse is your best friend.
+When it comes to classic personal style, a white shirt blouse is your best friend.
 Wear it with smart black or navy pants, or with jeans to add some panache to your everyday, turn up the colour and add a scarf or a long string of pearls.
 Buy one with a tie waist and three quarter length sleeves for an ultra chic look.

 Buy a wrap dress